chetankumar2589/JobAndNetworking-Portal/README.md

 Solana Devnet: A platform fee of 0.01 SOL is required to post a job, demonstrating a clear monetization model.
 The transaction is verified on the Solana Devnet.

-Payment Logging: Implemented the optional feature to log all successful payments on the backend for audit purposes.
+Payment Logging: Implemented a feature to log all successful payments on the backend for audit purposes.

 Module 4: AI Enhancements
 -